 Who needs to know about the parental alienation checklist?
 Divorce proceedings are trying for all parties, and when accusations of parental alienation arise, it only heightens the emotions and stress levels involved.

 Here is a parental alienation checklist and tactics for you to learn and avoid.
 There are also solutions right after for you to overcome the situation of becoming an alienator.

 Parental Alienation – What is That?

-Parental alienation is when one parent attempts to brainwash or otherwise turn their child against the other parent.
+Parental alienation is when one parent attempts to brainwash or otherwise turn their child against the other parent, there are actually some signs and examples for you to discover.
 The allegation of parent alienation in a divorce case is a serious matter.

 Parental alienation goes way beyond interfering with visitation rights and involves manipulating the child to change their attitude about the other parent.
 Proving the allegations in court can be difficult, as many judges have yet to acknowledge parental alienation as being a real problem.